Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

 You don’t arrive there suddenly one day, instead, it is the little actions you take every day that creates an intentional lifestyle.

 The world and our lives are alive.

 It is inevitable that change happens.
 What does not have to be inevitable, is that this change happens WITHOUT our participation.

 To me, that is what intentional living is truly about.

-To be in charge of my feelings, my choices and my thoughts so that I behave in a way that brings me closer to my purpose and the things which are important to me throughout my life.
+To be in charge of our feelings, our choices and our thoughts so that we behave in ways that bring us closer to our purpose and the things which are important to us throughout our lives.